 Family members and friends are often asked to serve as the administrator or “fiduciary” of a Will, Trust, or estate of an incompetent person.
 These include the titles of Executor or Personal Representative named in a Will, Trustee of a trust, or Conservator of an incompetent person.
 Each appointment brings with it both liabilities and responsibilities that the appointee should be aware of in advance.

 The Massachusetts Uniform Trust Code went into effect in July of 2012 with the intention of streamlining the trust process and making it more user friendly.
 For many, this new code will change what you thought you knew about trust law.

 We asked Robert Fleming, a colleague of Neal Winston through the Special Needs Alliance, for permission to republish his recent post on the topic of appointing a trust protector to monitor and manage a special needs trust for when you no longer can.
-Planning for the lifelong care of a loved one with special needs […]